 Our first article about forgotten areas we need to vacuum left us wondering where else dirt lingers.
 Here are five more areas to tackle dirt.

-TIP: For the best results, and so you don’t have to touch the dirt, you’ll need a vacuum with attachments.
-Check out the full line of Riccar Uprights, canisters, specialty and central vacuums to fit your cleaning needs.
+TIP: For the best results, and so you don't have to touch the dirt, you'll need a vaacuum with attachments.
+Check out the full lineup of Riccar uprights, canister, specialty and central vacuums to fit your cleaning needs.

 2. Furniture: upholstered or not

 Many people think only upholstered furniture needs to be cleaned but dust doesn’t discriminate.
 Look at the top of the leather couch in that one spot no one sits in.
 Or the wood frame of the chair and tables.
 The dusting brush and crevice tools make great partners to tackle this task – dusting brush for smooth surfaces, crevice tool to reach between cushions and along cushy seems.
 The upholstery tool is named for its job of handling fabric covered surfaces, so use this tool on your upholstered furniture.
 For spots where your furry friends like to nap, check out the Riccar Fur-Get-It tool* to get every fluffy fiber.

 our computer and general home office area can be a frequent parking spot but is often overlooked when cleaning.
 Use the dusting brush to clear computer fan vents and desktop towers.
 Use the Riccar micro tools to clean out crumbs from the keyboard – micro tools come with the Riccar Gem and SupraQuik models.